Red Chillies Entertainment: 2004–2010

 The production house released Main Hoon Na in 2004, which did well at the box office, becoming the second highest-grossing film of the year.
 Khan also starred in the company's 2nd release, the 2005 movie Paheli, belonging to genre of Indian Parallel Cinema, the film was critically acclaimed and was selected as India's official entry to the 78th Academy Awards in the Best Foreign Language Film category.

 The third film produced by the company was Farah Khan's mega-budget Om Shanti Om, which was released in November 2007.
-The film was set in the 1970s and 2000s and paid tribute to Indian film industry of both these eras.
-Upon release, it broke many box office records, grossing over ₹ 1.49 billion and thus became the highest-grossing Hindi film of all-time at the time of its release.
+The film was set in the 1970s and 2000s and paid tribute to the Indian film industry of both these eras.
+Upon release, it broke many box office records, grossing over ₹ 1.49 billion, and thus became the highest-grossing Hindi film of all time at the time of its release.
 The 2009 film Billu starring Irrfan Khan and Lara Dutta was the company's next release, the film opened to good reviews, but was a failure at the box office.
 The film made by Roshan Abbas, Always Kabhi Kabhi, did poorly.
-They also produced My Name Is Khan helmed by Karan Johar which was also co-produced by Dharma Productions and it was declared a critical and commercial success.

 2010–present

 The company continued working on other projects until finally deciding on Ra.One (2011) starring Khan himself, Kareena Kapoor and Arjun Rampal.
 The pre-production work began in 2007 after the release of Om Shanti Om.
-The film's crew consisted of more than 5,000 members from India, Italy and the US, and was pieced together by more than 1,000 people, working in shifts, in around 15 studios across the world.
+The film's crew consisted of more than 5,000 members from India, Italy, and the US, and was pieced together by more than 1,000 people, working in shifts, in around 15 studios across the world.
 It saw the inclusion of several visual effects techniques being incorporated in the production which were carried out by Red Chillies VFX.
-With an estimated budget of ₹ 1.25 billion, Ra.One was the second-most expensive film ever produced in Indian cinema, and the most expensive Bollywood film.
-The film witnessed a level of publicity campaigning previously unseen in India films, with marketing taking place over a period of nine months and involving major brand tie-ups of a 52 crore (US$9.88 million) which set the record for the largest marketing budget in India.
-Shah Rukh Khan decided to dedicate Ra.One to his friend and former CEO Sanjiv Chawla, since he stepped down due to ill health.
+With an estimated budget of ₹ 1.25 billion, Ra.One was the second-most expensive film ever produced in Indian cinema and the most expensive Bollywood film.
+The film witnessed a level of publicity campaigning previously unseen in India films, with marketing taking place over nine months and involving major brand tie-ups of a 52 crore (US$9.88 million) which set the record for the largest marketing budget in India.
+Shah Rukh Khan decided to dedicate Ra.
+One to his friend and former CEO Sanjiv Chawla, since he stepped down due to ill health.